Today I’m sharing the 7 steps to starting my morning right that never fail to get me prepared to tackle the day with energy and positivity!

 Step 7: Eat something delicious and nutritious for real breakfast.
 This usually (hopefully, I should say) involves lemony kale for breakfast greens, some kind of starch (like potatoes), a piece of fruit, and a protein (usually eggs).
 This is the last stage of my fuel for the day!

-After this simple, repeatable, comforting morning routine, I’m ready to tackle the day.
+After these simple, repeatable 7 steps to starting my morning right, I’m ready to tackle the day!

 What are some of your morning rituals?
 Comment below for a chance to win a $100 Visa gift card!